 - Side Hustles – We did not start any side hustles to generate more active and/or passive income.
 As two full-time working parents, we did not have the mental bandwidth for side hustles.

 - House Hacking – We never rented out any portion of any house we lived in.
 With or without kids, this would not have been in our comfort zone.

-- Travel Rewards Hacking – I think once I timed signing up for a new travel rewards credit card so that I could use it for big upcoming purchases and earn extra sign up incentives.
+- Travel Rewards Hacking – I think once I timed signing up for a new travel rewards credit card so I could use it for big upcoming purchases and earn extra sign-up incentives.
 However, given how much we’ve traveled over the years, I’m sure we could have employed this technique frequently and earned beaucoup rewards.

 - Cutting the Cord – Since I am so into movies and TV, and have historically gotten value out of our cable subscription (which I re-negotiated every year), we have never pulled the trigger on cutting the cord.
 I seriously considered it when we moved this year, but streaming service DVR technology is just not good enough yet (especially for those of us who like to fast forward commercials or have 4K HDR TVs).

 - Buying Used Cars – I already discussed this topic in Part 2 of this series.

 You will not find a single formula, or cardinal rule, for reaching FI.
 The FIRE community is not prescriptive, but instead helpfully suggestive, about a sizable set of best practices that you can optimize and customize to your situation.

 I did not become aware of the FIRE movement, and its multitude of bloggers and podcasters, until about a year before we reached financial independence.
 So, I cannot really claim that any of them were key factors in our journey.

 Even so, in the past year, I have become an avid follower of several influencers in the community.
 I find these personal finance subject matter experts to be both informative and entertaining.
 The FIRE movement is full of engaging personalities who have a passion for sharing their knowledge and building community.